halaxa/json-machine/README.md

 | `json_decode()`             |                            10000 |                                 10000 | 20000 |
 | `JsonMachine::fromString()` |                            10000 |                                     1 | 10001 |

-The reality is even brighter. `JsonMachine::fromString` consumes about **5x less memory** than `json_decode`.
-The reason is that a PHP structure takes much more memory than its JSON string counterpart.
+The reality is even better. `JsonMachine::fromString` consumes about **5x less memory** than `json_decode`.
+The reason is that a PHP structure takes much more memory than its corresponding JSON representation.

 <a name="troubleshooting"></a>